determin1st/sm-utils/README.md

 any [composite data](https://en.wikipedia.org/wiki/Composite_data_type)
 (an [array](https://www.php.net/manual/en/language.types.array.php)
 or an [object](https://www.php.net/manual/en/language.oop5.php)
-) pushed to the context stack prior to template processing is called **a helper** or a helper data or a data that helps in rendering.
+) pushed to the stack prior to template processing is called **a helper** or a helper data or a data that helps in rendering.